Green peach aphid (Myzus persicae)

 Begin applications at first sign of infestation.
 Multiple applications with thorough coverage are necessary for effective control.

 - azadirachtin (Neemix 4.5) at 5 to 7 fl oz /A (0.015 to 0.021 lb ai/A).
 PHI 0 days.
 REI 4 hr.
 Suppression and adult feeding deterrence.
 Apply every 7 to 10 days or as needed.
 Some formulations are OMRI-listed for organic production.

-- pymetrozine (Fulfill) at 2.75 oz/a product (0.086 lb ai/a).
-PHI 14 days.
+- pymetrozine (Fulfill) at 2.75 oz/A product (0.086 lb ai/A).
+PHI 7 days.
 REI 12 hr.
-Do not exceed 5.5 oz/a product (0.172 lb ai/a) per season.
+Do not exceed 5.5 oz/A product (0.172 lb ai/A) per season.
 Apply when aphids first appear, before populations build to damaging levels.
-Affected aphids will stop feeding on the plant shortly after exposure, but may remain on the plant until they die, which is usually within 4-10 days.
-Use a minimum of 5 gal water/a when applied by air and a minimum of 10 gal water/a when applied by ground.
+Affected aphids will stop feeding on the plant shortly after exposure, but may remain on the plant until they die, which is usually within 2-4 days.
+Use a minimum of 5 gal water/A when applied by air and a minimum of 10 gal water/A when applied by ground.
 Two applications may be needed to control persistent aphid populations.
 Allow at least 7 days between applications.
-Allow a minimum of 14 days (PHI) between the last application and harvest.
 SLN WA-190003 for Adama Fulfill products (expires 12/31/2024).
 Washington only.
 In Washington, when crops or broadleaf weeds are blooming, apply between late evening and early morning only (between 6PM and 7AM).